 4.1.
 During the term of this Agreement, InLoox grants, against payment, to the customer the non-exclusive, non-assignable, non-sublicensable right to access the Online Services on InLoox' server via the Internet and to use the functionalities linked to the Online Services through a web browser or a desktop software in accordance with this Agreement.
 The customer does not receive any additional rights, in particular with reference to the software.
 The software is not handed over to the customer.

 4.2.
-The customer is not entitled to use the Online Services beyond the use permitted in accordance with this Agreement or to make them available to third parties.
+The customer is not entitled to use the Online Services beyond the use permitted in accordance with this Agreement or to make them available to third parties - no matter in which way and whether free of charge or against payment.
 In particular, the customer is not entitled to reproduce or sell the Online Service wholly or in parts or to permit the use for a certain period; the customer is in particular not entitled to rent or lend it.

 4.3.
 The customer may only use the Online Services for his own business activities through own staff and/or authorised third parties who use the Online Services on behalf of him ("Authorised Users").
 The customer ensures that the Authorised Users use the Online Services only within the scope of and pursuant to these T&Cs.

 4.4.
 For each case, in which the customer culpably enables third parties to use the Online Services, the customer has to pay a penalty in the amount of the sixfold regular remuneration; any such payment shall become due immediately.
 InLoox reserves the right to assert further damages.
 In any such case penalty will be credited against the claim for damages.